In my first Fashion Blogger Education column on IFB, I want to set realistic expectations from the start.

 We know the top one-percenters in fashion blogging because they work hard to establish their credibility as authorities in a specific niche.
 The best way to establish your credibility is to find a sub-niche within fashion blogging.
 For example, Heidi writes for working women, or Andrea of PhDFashionista writes for graduate students and more specifically for lab-microbiologists.
 I feel equally strongly about this topic, and it will be June’s Blogger Building Blocks training kit, “Establishing Credibility as an Authority Blogger in Your Niche.”

 Many top influencers have publicists, agents and managers to help maintain their reputations online and offline, but how does a one-woman-blogger-show do it?
 Think beyond the “hype” of the “best” social media channels and think: LinkedIn.
 Yes, my age may show by this recommendation, but it’s due to the fact that LinkedIn is a professional network that chronicles your career and can help establish your authority regardless of your industry.
-Pay particular attention to your reputation on LinkedIn, and stay tuned for LinkedIn resources in future columns.
+Pay particular attention to 3.
+Email Building

 This is the number one area where I see fashion bloggers can capitalize on almost immediately.
 Rarely do I see an email opt-in option on fashion blogs—an email RSS feed option doesn't count.
 I’m referring to a full out email management and autoresponder system.
 To stress my point, stay tuned for a full column on this topic next week!